rschrecker/MuzychukProject/README.md

 # MuzychukProject
-# Functions to make strongly regular graphs in [Mu07]
+# Sagemath functions to make strongly regular graphs in [Mu07]